 As per the above, the Dutch government is in the process of amending the WVW to allow for the current technological developments in automated driving.
 In the explanatory memorandum of the proposed amendment to the WVW the Dutch Minister of Infrastructure and Water Management noted that neither the conventions (referred to above) nor the WVW explicitly require the driver to be in the vehicle.
 The definition of ‘driver’ as referred to in section 2 paragraph 1 subsection ‘n’ of the WVW does not mention where the driver has to be situated.
 It has always been implicitly assumed that the driver would have to be in the vehicle, simply because at the time of legislation that was the only way possible for driving a vehicle.
 These remarks have been recognised by several authorities with respect to this matter, such as the Dutch Council of State for advice.

-Pursuant to the Exceptional Transport (Exemptions) Decree (Besluit Ontheffingverlening Exceptionele Transporten) (which is a decree based on the WVW), the RDW is authorised to grant an exemption to the technical requirements in order to experiment with certain automated features on the public road.
+Pursuant to the Exceptional Transport (Exemptions) Decree (Besluit Ontheffingverlening Exceptionele Transporten) (which is a decree based on the WVW), the RDW is authorized to grant an exemption to the technical requirements in order to experiment with certain automated features on the public road.
 The exemptions mainly concern the vehicle requirements.
-The RDW is responsible for approval and therefore they are the appropriate party in the Netherlands that determines whether vehicles with automated features are suitable for testing on the public roads.
+The RDW is responsible for approval and therefore the RDW is the appropriate party in the Netherlands that determines whether vehicles with automated features are suitable for testing on the public roads.
 The decree was last amended on 15 June 2015 to provide the RDW with powers of exemption.
-However, the amended decree is not sufficiently adapted to allow for experimenting with vehicles wherein no driver is present.
+Unfortunately, the amended decree is not sufficiently adapted to allow for experimenting with vehicles wherein no driver is present.
 This is, however, not prohibited by the VC (please see “Legislative developments” below).

 Automated systems in vehicles are designed to support the driver in operating the vehicle.
 Systems that are able to administer specific functions (adaptive cruise control, lane assist) or all driving tasks (autopilot), either temporarily or permanently, are currently being developed in a rapid pace.
 To gain insight in these developments, the Dutch legislator has proposed an amendment to the WVW to facilitate the admissibility of experiments with autonomous vehicles on the public road.
-To a certain extent, these experiments – for certain automated driving functions – are already possible in accordance with section 149a paragraph 2 of the WVW in conjunction with the Exceptional Transport (Exemptions) Decree.
+To a certain extent, these experiments – for certain automated driving functions – are already permitted under section 149a paragraph 2 of the WVW in conjunction with the Exceptional Transport (Exemptions) Decree.
 However, this system for granting exemptions is insufficient for experiments with vehicles wherein no driver is present.
 A driver still has to be able to regain control in a conventional way.
 The proposed amendment therefore is explicitly meant for experiments where the driver is not situated in the vehicle to control it.
-Hence, fully automated or autonomous vehicles are not considered as such.

 The proposed amendment makes it possible to derogate from the current requirements for the purpose of experiments for testing automated systems in vehicles, by means of a permit requirement.
 Such permit shall be prepared by the RDW and granted by the Dutch Minister of Infrastructure and Water Management.
 The pending proposal enlarges the scope of the current exemption powers of the RDW.
 The amendment does not modify the Decree nor does it affect the exemptions which have been granted up till now.